JordanEvans/Diego/README.md

 <b>How to Format A Line as Description, Character, Parenthetic or Dialog</b>

 If the line is empty, just press the Spacebar.
 If the line has text, then place the cursor at the beginning of the line and hit Spacebar.

+<i>Optionally, pressing tab will reformat the line no matter where the cursor is placed on the line.</i>

 <b>How to Auto Complete Names</b>